|Lane Filtering - State Matrix|

 The Motorcycle Riders' Association welcome the introduction of lane filtering for motorcycles.
 This is the culmination of a lot of hard work over many years by many groups and individuals.
 We thank the minister for introducting legislation which will improve road safety for motorcyle riders.
 We now encourage all road users to understand the changes to the SA Road Rules.

 Below is a copy of the News Release from Peter Malinauskas on 22 March 2017.
 DPTI has launched a video and will be running an educational campaign to help all road users understand the new laws.
-The video and information on the new laws is available from the mylicence.sa.gov.au website.
+The video and information on the new laws are available from the mylicence.sa.gov.au website.

 Below is a portion of the Government Gazette (published Tuesday 21 March 2017) outlining the new clause 11C added to the road rules (Gazette pages 932 to 938).
 The gazette also outlines states a rider of a motor bike engaging in unlawful lane filting will incur a $363 expiation notice.